2.30 CONSTRUCTION PERIOD

 On the other hand, price adjustments could provide an "incentive or reward" for exceptional work.
 In these cases, a project value is added due to increased diligence on the contractor's part.
 Examples are exceptional smoothness and extra pavement thickness.

-D. Mutual benefit agreements require a Change Order to document changes.
+D. Mutual benefit agreements require a contract modification to document changes.

-E. Reducing the final quantity of an item to zero requires a Change Order if the original contract quantity is $50,000 or more.
+E. Reducing the final quantity of an item to zero requires a contract modification if the original contract quantity is $50,000 or more.

 F. Settlement of liquidated damages (See Construction Manual 2.34).
 Contract proposals will list a daily rate (dollar value) for liquidated damages.
-Change Orders written for liquidated damage assessments are written as nonsubstantial for Iowa DOT work.
+Contract modifications written for liquidated damage assessments are written as nonsubstantial for Iowa DOT work.
 Refer to Incentive/Disincentive provisions below.

-G. Incentive/Disincentive (I/D) provisions are included to provide the contractor with an "incentive" to complete a project early or a "disincentive" if the project is completed late.
+G. Incentive/Disincentive (I/D) provisions are included to provide the contractor with an "incentive" to complete a project early or a “disincentive” if the project is completed late.
 I/D provisions will list daily rates to be applied to "critical closure" times.
-Change Orders written for incentive/disincentive payments for early/late completion are considered substantial.
+Contract modifications written for incentive/disincentive payments for early/late completion are considered substantial.

 H. Value Engineering proposals are encouraged for all aspects of Iowa DOT work.
 (Refer to Value Engineering later in this section.)
-Change Orders for implementing value engineering proposals are Substantial and shall document the terms and changes being implemented.
+Contract modifications for implementing value engineering proposals are Substantial and shall document the terms and changes being implemented.

-I. External vouchers issued to a vendor, an outside governmental agency, or a third party that are chargeable to a project will require a Change Order.
-The Change Order must be prepared and forwarded for signature to whomever will generate the invoice.
-After the Change Order is signed, an external voucher can be processed based on an original invoice.
-For example: Payments to counties for haul roads will first require a Change Order written to the county, then an external voucher can be processed to pay haul road costs.
-The Change Order should be attached to the external voucher when it is submitted.
+I. External vouchers issued to a vendor, an outside governmental agency, or a third party that are chargeable to a project will require a contract modification.
+The contract modification must be prepared and forwarded for signature to whomever will generate the invoice.
+After the contract modification is signed, an external voucher can be processed based on an original invoice.
+For example: Payments to counties for haul roads will first require a contract modification written to the county, then an external voucher can be processed to pay haul road costs.
+The contract modification should be attached to the external voucher when it is submitted.
 In addition, a staff action shall be approved for material and equipment costs charged to a project greater than $50,000.

 1. Deletion of item with original contract amount less than $50,000.